Degree Requirements: 36 Credit Hours

 Other Program Requirements

 - The program offers an option Teaching Emphasis, which prepares students to potentially serve as Teaching Assistants at University-level.
-In choosing this option, students will substitute Seminar in Teaching Psychology (PSYC 7631) for Advanced Directed Study (PSYC 7490) as well as meet other criteria.
+In choosing this option, students will complete Seminar in Teaching Psychology (PSYC 7631) as well as meet other criteria.

 Psychology M.S.
 (Psy.D.
 Track)